-During the reporting period, post the four controlled discharge events, approval to undertake controlled discharges under EPL 11815 was temporarily removed by the EPA in order to undertake further investigations into the sites detention water quality.
-In turn, Boral agreed to the inclusion of the following Pollution Reduction Programs on their EPL which are due by the end of April 2017.
+During the reporting period, approval to undertake controlled discharges under EPL 11815 was temporarily removed by the EPA in order to undertake further investigations into the site's detention water quality.
+In turn, Boral agreed to the inclusion of the following Pollution Reduction Programs on their EPL which were submitted to the DPE and EPA in April (SWWMP) and May (WCA) 2017.